Click here to browse our Real Estate Agent Directory and contact top-rated agents in your area!

 When tenants are faced with paying the broker fees, there is usually little, if any, room for negotiation.

-The rate is usually agreed upon between landlord and broker before the unit is offered to a prospective tenant.
-However, on luxury units, which rent over $6000 per month, since the percentages can get very high, there is usually room to negotiate.
-Units that are slower moving are also more negotiable since the agent would rather make a deal now, rather than wait on another tenant offer.
+The rate is usually agreed upon between the landlord and the broker before the unit is offered to a prospective tenant.
+However, on luxury units, which rent over $6000 per month, there is usually room to negotiate.
+Units that are slower moving are also more negotiable since the agent would rather make a deal now, rather than wait on another tenant’s offer.

 Landlords will sometimes agree to pay the broker fees as an inducement to attract tenants.
 But by and large, the responsibility for paying broker rental fees in New York City lies with the tenants.